 Nucleation consists of the formation of "islands" or vegetation nuclei with species with ecological capacity to significantly improve the environment, facilitating the occupation of this area by other species.
 The species used in the recovery of the Hydro Paragominas areas are referenced in the inventory made by the company, prior to the extraction of the ore, with approximately 50 species adaptable to the conditions of the region.
 Among the species planted in 2020 are yellow and purple ipe, Jatobá, Maçaranduba, Monkey Ingá, Monkey Abiú, Mata-Mata, Acorn bean.

 Hydro's goal is to recover a ratio of 1:1, that is, for every 1 hectare made available in the year, 1 hectare will be recovered within two years after availability.
 These numbers take into account the nature of mining cycles, the ongoing efforts for successful reforestation, ecosystem conservation, advances in rehabilitation techniques, and the mine's operational safety.

-About Biodiversity Research Consortium
+About the Biodiversity Research Consortium

-The Biodiversity Research Consortium (BRC) is an innovative partnership initiative by Hydro to invest in research to strengthen conservation strategies for Amazonian fauna and flora, in addition to generating information that supports the improvement of forest recovery processes in bauxite mined areas in Paragominas.
+The Biodiversity Research Consortium (BRC) is a partnership initiated by Hydro to invest in research to strengthen conservation strategies for Amazonian fauna and flora, in addition to generating information that supports the improvement of forest recovery processes in bauxite mined areas in Paragominas.
 The Paragominas mine serves as a large natural laboratory for technical and scientific analyzes developed by the Consortium, which is comprised of the Federal University of Pará (UFPA), the Rural University of Amazon (UFRA), the Emílio Goeldi Museum of Para (MPEG), of the University of Oslo (UiO, Norway) and professionals from Hydro.